Why should we even use a natural deodorant?

 -

-An ingredient capable of absorbing moisture, such as starch, clay or arrowroot powder.
+An ingredient capable of absorbing moisture, such as starch, clay, or arrowroot powder.